FranciscoKnebel/priokcut/README.md

 ```
 g++ priokcuts.cpp -o priokcuts
 ```
-2. Call the program, passing the AIG file (in the Aiger ASCII format) as an argument:
+2. Call the program, passing the AIG file (in the AIGER ASCII format) as an argument:
 ```
 ./priokcuts aiger/example.aag
 ```